MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

 ### Create a new Window

 In a Desktop app you can create each Window explicitly.
-Creating more than one Window is only supported in Preview versions of WinUI 3.
+Creating more than one Window requires the 1.0.1 update to WindowsAppSDK.

 ```csharp
 Window window = new Window();